 Eugenie Detroit

-Eugenie: Sustainability can be a vague word, especially nowadays in an industry threatened by greenwashing.
+eugenie: Sustainability can be a vague word, especially nowadays in an industry threatened by greenwashing.
 What does sustainability mean to you and Studio Variously, specifically?

 Anjali: I completely resonate with this question because as much as we would like increased clarity and focus on sustainability, there are also increasing shades of grey around it at the same time.
 For me, it is a continual work in progress; I'm learning every day about new ways to improve and innovate.
 It is a balance between People, Process, and Planet; How can I consciously engage all three aspects?